arenaxr/arena-py/docs/advanced.md

 # Advanced Example - EVEN more functionality!

 ## Attributes can be dictionaries too.
-Even ones that don't exist...
+Even for Attributes that don't exist...
 Say, there is data that doesn't exist in the arena library.
 For instance, the 3d avatar takes in a "morph" json.
 ```python
 morph = {